-Home sales, prices fell in April as limited listings, elevated mortgage rates frustrate buyers
+Looking for a house?
+High mortgages, few homes lead to biggest annual price drop in 11 years

 Sales sank 23.2% compared with April last year.
 The annual drop was steepest in markets across the Western part of the country, where sales plunged more than 30% from a year earlier.

-The national median home price slipped 1.7% from April last year to $388,800 the NAR said.
-That’s the biggest annual median home price drop since January 2012.
+The national median home price slipped 1.7% from April last year to $388,800, the NAR said.
+While modest, the year-over-year decline is the biggest since January 2012, the tail end of a a multiyear slide in home prices after the mid-2000s housing bubble burst.

+The latest housing market figures are more evidence that even with prices easing back after rising for more than a decade many would-be homebuyers remain frustrated by a stubbornly low supply of homes for sale and elevated borrowing costs.

+“We have a very strange dynamic,” said Lawrence Yun, the NAR’s chief economist.
+“Sales are down, even prices are down, yet multiple offers are happening on at least one-third of the properties (that) have been sold above their list price.”

 The U.S. housing market has yet to emerge from a slump that started a little more than a year ago, when the average rate on a 30-year mortgage began to climb from ultra-low levels, eventually doubling to just over 7% by the fall.
+When mortgage rates rise they can add hundreds of dollars a month in costs for homebuyers on top of already high home prices.

 That benchmark home loan rate tends to track the moves in the 10-year Treasury yield, which rose sharply last year as bond investors reacted to the Federal Reserve aggressively hiking its main borrowing rate — the central bank’s main tool against four-decade high inflation.

-The average rate on a 30-year home loan has mostly edged lower in recent weeks, hovering around 6.3% since early March.
+The average rate on a 30-year mortgage climbed to 6.7% in early March, which likely hurt sales in April, as a lag of a month or two usually exists between a signed contract and a completed home sale.

+Mortgage rates have mostly edged lower since that early March spike, hovering around 6.3%.
 That’s still around 1.5% higher than a year ago.

-When mortgage rates rise they can add hundreds of dollars a month in costs for homebuyers on top of already high home prices.
+“Right now, home sales are just bouncing a little higher or a little lower, depending upon the movement of the mortgage rates,” said Yun.

-The elevated rates and stubbornly low inventory of homes on the market have forced many would-be homebuyers to the sidelines during the past year, resulting in a lackluster start to the spring homebuying season.
+The elevated rates and low for-sale inventory have forced many would-be homebuyers to the sidelines during the past year, resulting in a lackluster start to the spring homebuying season.

 Through the first four months of 2023, existing home sales are running about 27% below the pace in the same stretch last year.
-Sales are down 33% from their most recent peak in January 2022.
+Sales are down 33% from their most recent peak in January 2022, the NAR said.

-The shortage of homes for sale has kept the market competitive, driving bidding wars in many markets, especially for the most affordable homes.
+The shortage of homes for sale has kept the market competitive, driving bidding wars in many places, especially for the most affordable homes.

+The combination of high borrowing costs and intense competition for the most affordable homes on the market is keeping many first-time buyers on the sidelines.
+They accounted for 29% of home sales last month, up from 28% in March.

 All told, there were 1.04 million homes on the market by the end of April, up 7.2% from the previous month and up 1% from April last year, the NAR said.
+That’s still well below pre-pandemic levels.
+Consider, in April 2019 there were 1.8 million homes on the market.

 That amounts to a 2.9-month supply at the current sales pace, an improvement over the 2.6-months in March and 2.2 months a year ago.
 Still, in a more balanced market between buyers and sellers, there is a 5- to 6-month supply.